-During the years ended December 31, 2016 and 2015, the Company recognized revenue from one major customer, accounting for 12% and 14% of the total consolidated revenue, respectively.
+For the year ended December 31, 2017, there was no individual customer that accounted for more than 10% of the total revenue.
+For the years ended December 31, 2016 and 2015, the Company recognized revenue from one major customer, accounting for 12% and 14% of the total consolidated revenue, respectively.
 Such customer, however, manages the ad platforms of leading search engines and represents a consortium of advertisers, which limits overall concentration risk.
-During the year ended December 31, 2014, there was no individual customer that accounted for more than 10% of the total revenue.

-As of December 31, 2016, there was no individual customer that accounted for more than 10% of the Company's accounts receivable, while as of December 31, 2015, the same customer as mentioned above, accounted for 17% of the Company's accounts receivable.
+As of December 31, 2017 and 2016, there was no individual customer that accounted for more than 10% of the Company's accounts receivable, net.